Law of Variable Proportion: Detailed Explanation

 4. MP intersects AP when the latter is at the maximum, this is where MP=AP.

-As a rational firm, the optimal utilization of both the fixed and variable inputs would take place only in Stage 2 of the Law of Variable Proportion.
-That is the only time when all the inputs are used in an economical way.
+As a rational firm, the optimal utilisation of both the fixed and variable inputs would take place only in Stage 2 of the Law of Variable Proportion.
+That is the only time when all the inputs are used economically.
 Additionally, the MP and AP of both the inputs are positive yet diminishing.
 Whereas, if a firm operates in the first stage, the marginal product of the fixed input (land) is still in a negative form.
-This is because the lesser units of labour are using the land in large proportion, thereby yielding no marginal product.
+This is because the lesser units of labour are using the land in a large proportion, thereby yielding no marginal product.

 FAQs

 You must be surprised to know that the Law of Variable Proportion has universal applicability in any branch of production.
-Forming the basis of a number of doctrines in Economics, students can understand its role in the study of the Theory of Production.
-So if you’re looking forward to building a career in Economics and need assistance in choosing the right university abroad, talk to us at Leverage Edu.
+Forming the basis of several doctrines in Economics, students can understand its role in the study of the Theory of Production.
+So, if you’re looking forward to building a career in Economics and need assistance in choosing the right university abroad, talk to us at Leverage Edu.

 Leave a Reply